LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_nested_loop_reorder.rst

 sequential execution policy, which is for illustration purposes.
-The integer that appears as the first template argument to each ``RAJA::statement::For`` type corresponds to the index of a range in the tuple and also to the associated lambda index argument; i.e., '0' is for 'i', '1' is for 'j', and '2' is for 'k'.
+The integer that appears as the first template argument to each ``RAJA::statement::For`` type corresponds to the index of a range in the tuple and also to the associated lambda index argument; i.e., '0' for 'i', '1' for 'j', and '2' for 'k'.

 The integer argument to each ``RAJA::statement::For`` type is needed so that the levels in the loop nest can be reordered by changing the policy